cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 Furthermore, expressions that contain some constant subexpressions (e.g. `ticks * 60 / 1000` contains a constant subexpression `60 / 1000`) may be partially evaluated by the [Data Flow Optimization](SYNTAX-6-OPTIMIZATIONS.markdown#constant-folding).

 > [!TIP]
-> Compile-time expression evaluation gives identical results to performing the computation on an actual Mindustry Logic processor, emulating the behavior corresponding to selected language target.
+> Compile-time expression evaluation produces results identical computations performed on an actual Mindustry Logic processor, emulating the behavior corresponding to the selected language/processor target.

 ## Constant expressions in Mindustry Logic 7 and earlier